ferdesmello/exoplanets-in-the-galaxy-3d/README.md

 ## Overview
 Thousands of exoplanets have been discovered but their distribution is not uniform in our Galaxy.
 This is mostly because the methods used for detection can more easily detect exoplanets close to us or of certain characteristics, not because all exoplanets are distributed like that.
 Curious about what area of our galaxy we were able to map searching for exoplanets, I made this interactive visualization.
 You may see that, until now, we just mapped a very small region of our Galaxy.
+Access the interactive visualization in your browser going [here](https://ferdesmello.github.io/exoplanets-in-the-galaxy-3d/).

 ## What the code does